pboling/railsbling.com/content/posts/how_i_go.md

 echo 'export PATH=~/root/usr/bin:$PATH' >> ~/.bashrc
 ```

 I will be pushing my site's repo onto the server as a remote from my local.
-So prepare <i class='fa fa-git'></i> for that.
+So prepare <i class='fas fa-git'></i> for that.

 ```
 mkdir ~/railsbling.git